 FCM Practice Center, 6501 N. Nebraska Avenue, Tampa, FL 33604, between Hillsborough and Sligh Avenues.
 Turn east on Lambright off of Nebraska, then make immediate left into parking lot.
+Wheelchair access is available.

 Contact: If you have any questions, please email us at Tampaemail@example.com.

 When and Where: The Tampa Sangha meets every Sunday morning from 10:00 am to noon (please try to arrive about 15 minutes early).
 Please leave shoes, phones, water and other personal items in the Meditation Hall foyer (or in your car).
 Enter the Meditation Hall quietly and settle in.